arman-man/Workout-Tracker/README.md

 # Workout-Tracker
-Developed an application that enables users to record their workout data.
+Developed a web application that enables users to record their workout data.

 Created a responsive user interface using React.js, HTML, and CSS.